xonq/xonq.github.io/_pages/photography.md

 author_profile: true
 ---

-My free time is best spent in the wilderness, with an affinity toward circumnavigating Cascades' volcanoes.
+My free time is best spent in the wilderness, with an affinity for circumnavigating Cascades' volcanoes.
 Here is my photography in pursuit of capturing each peak, organized by north to south perspective.